 Qualification(s): LLB, BComm, Graduate Diploma in Applied Finance and Investment (Securities Institute of Australia)

-Steven Foale is a class actions Special Counsel in Maurice Blackburn’s Melbourne office.
+Steven Foale is a class actions Special Counsel in Maurice Blackburn’s Brisbane office.
 He is a highly experienced commercial litigator with 20 years’ experience in commercial law which he brings to his class action matters.

 Steven has also successfully acted in a number of notable matters including an insolvent trading claim by the liquidators of Centaur Mining & Exploration Ltd against the company's directors, seeking compensation of around $20 million; and an insolvent trading and breach of director's duty claim against former directors of Nomad Telecommunications Ltd seeking compensation of around $20 million.

 “When the opportunity came up to work in class actions I thought it was time to broaden my experience in another area of law.
 In addition, the idea of representing numerous people to achieve a positive outcome, in some of Australia’s largest and most high profile cases, sounded rewarding.”